 - During the last two years Ukrainian government has been making efforts to introduce new reforms and optimize the ways business is done in the country.
 Although there’s still very much to do, Ukraine has already gone up in a few international business venue rankings and we can offer relatively low taxes for IT-related businesses.

 If speaking about current political situation, you might have heard of military operations taking place in Ukraine for over two years.
 However, you should not worry about it because:

 - The conflict has been involving only 3% of Ukrainian territory and less than 2% of total population (including both soldiery and civil people), and currently there are no reasons to expect the situation will take a turn to the worse due to continuous ceasefire

-- Most IT firms did not suffer from that conflicts, others have already moved their offices to the safer areas and continue to operate
+- Most IT companies in Ukraine did not suffer from that conflicts, others have already moved their offices to the safer areas and continue to operate

 - Despite the military crisis, the country’s GDP is expected to start growing again in 2016 thanks to lots of reforms and initiatives.

 Turning back to risks, you may still care about whether a particular team is reliable enough to work with, if it will keep your projects details in secret and stick to deadline, but that already depends on that team, not on the country.